MelleVessies/RL/README.md

 - [ ] add section to blog talking about reward
 - [ ] option to create multiple sample videos
 - [ ] make load_data static

+## Hyperparameter searches
+- 10 seeds?

+- No tricks
+- ReplayMemory
+- Target network
+- All tricks

+- IF TIME: